hcoco1/todo-list-local-storage/README.md

 - Utilized for initializing and managing the component's state, enabling tracking of the todos list, new todo input fields, auditor's name, and the editing state of the auditor's name.
 - Facilitates local state management within functional components, essential for dynamically handling user inputs and application data.

-### State Initialization

-- Initial state values for todos and auditor's name are derived from `localStorage`, showcasing a pattern for initializing state with data from external sources.
-- A function passed to `useState` fetches and parses data from `localStorage`, ensuring state synchronization with persisted data.

-## Side Effects with useEffect Hook

-### useEffect Hook

-- Manages side effects, especially for persisting state changes to `localStorage`.
-Separate effects are defined for `todos` and `auditorName`, demonstrating controlled effect execution through the dependency array.

 ## Component Composition and Reusability

 ### Child Components